 Special Requirements

-Note: Students who start the program in September have the option to fast-track Semester 3 by taking it during spring/summer then completing semester 4 and graduating within 18 months.
+Note: Only students who start the program in September have a spring/summer break.
+They have the option to fast-track semester 3 by taking it during spring/summer, then completing semester 4 and graduating within 18 months.

 Health Policy